JRChow/simple-calculator-compiler/README.md

 - [x] Add the constraint that the maximum variable name length is 12 characters
 - [ ] Need to distinguish between global and local variables in the grammar
 - [x] Variable modification after definition
-- [ ] Finish remaining non-functional language features (e.g., `for`, `while`, `if`)
+- [x] Finish remaining non-functional language features (e.g., `for`, `while`, `if`)
 - [ ] Deal with variable naming case insensitivity

 ## General FIXME

 - [x] Execution order is problematic...
 See 'test/var.sc'
 - [x] The current method doesn't work because updates happen only locally...
 Probably still need something like a hash table for storing variable info
 - [ ] `test/gets.sc` has a bug: after reading the first char, the second string read is skipped.
 Probably a problem with NAS not flushing its input buffer?
+Uh better not fix it yet, just leave it be right now
 - [x] `test/while.sc` is not working...
 - [x] Fuck me, `test/abs.sc` is also not fucking working, what the fuck!
 - [x] Double nested for loop is not working correctly